-- Client
+- o Client's Name

 - Client's family or people attending the birth or doulas, etc.

 - Supervisory midwife (Preceptor/s)

 - Primary midwife (Student/s)

 - Assistant midwife (Student/s)

 - Issues, if any for the particular client or location or type of birth: ie waterbirth.

 - Learning Objectives (for each student): "By the end of this birth you will be able to..."